 We’re talking exterior primarily, because this is the part of the building that is constantly exposed to the elements.

 For perhaps rather obvious reasons, older properties have more significant problems compared to newer properties.
-These properties often contain (for no other reason that they reflect older processes, harmful substances like asbestos.
-And sticking with that idea of older processes, some of the walls in older homes had lead-lined paint as part of the decoration.
+These properties often contain harmful substances like asbestos, and some of the walls in older homes had lead-lined paint as part of the decoration.

 Gutters and the mess in them